How to Play Spit - Complete Rules Guide

 Spit!

-When both players get stuck (neither player can make a valid play on either center pile), it's time to Spit again.
+When both players get stuck (neither side can make a valid play on either center pile), it's time to spit again.

 Important spit rules:

-- You can only Spit when BOTH players are stuck.
-If one player still has a valid move, they must play it.
+- A spit only happens when BOTH players are stuck.
+If one side still has a valid move, the round keeps going.

 Winning a Round